Amputations in the Workplace Safety Talk

 Elimination- Eliminate any hazards that can cause an amputation injury to avoid the possibility of the injury occurring to any individual.

-Engineering controls- Where there are moving parts ensure there is proper guarding around the hazard.
-Use barriers or fences to keep individuals out of areas where there is many moving parts or machinery.
-Use safety devices that shutoff the machine if a person enters a dangerous area.
-Other safety devices such as ones that will not allow a machine to function unless the operator’s hands are in a safe position can also be effective in preventing amputation injuries.
+Engineering controls- Where there are moving parts, ensure there is proper guarding around the hazard.
+Use barriers or fences to keep individuals out of areas where there are many moving parts or machinery.
+Use safety devices that shut off the machine if a person enters a dangerous area.
+Other safety devices, such as ones that will not allow a machine to function unless the operator’s hands are in a safe position, can also be effective in preventing amputation injuries.

 Be aware of the different hazards that can cause amputation injuries in the workplace.
-Focus on eliminating as many of these hazards as possible then look to use effective engineering controls to protect yourself and coworkers from amputation injuries.
+Focus on eliminating as many of these hazards as possible, then look to use effective engineering controls to protect yourself and coworkers from amputation injuries.
 Not every single hazard may be eliminated in your workplace, so always be aware of your surroundings and never put yourself in a situation where an injury is more likely to occur.